A CBD product might soon be available and subsidised on the Pharmaceutical Benefits Scheme

 How will this affect the rest of the medical cannabis industry?

-Assuming Epidiolex gets registered and subsidised, this would cause a small drop in revenues for existing companies supplying epileptic children unregistered CBD products via the SASB and AP pathways.
+Assuming Epidiolex gets registered and subsidised, this would cause a small drop in revenues for existing companies supplying epileptic children unregistered CBD oil products via the SASB and AP pathways.

 It would also introduce a new competitor product to the Schedule 4 CBD category, although without subsidies, we don’t expect Epidiolex will pick up much market share as it is considerably more expensive than various already-available unregistered products.